-- The two find a cellar filled with nake men and women, clearly being kept as hostages and as a living food supply.
+- The two find a cellar filled with naked men and women, clearly being kept as hostages and as a living food supply.

 - The Man finds a bunker filled with good, cots to sleep on, and water.
 There is also a chemical toilet.
 The two spend a few days in the bunker, eating and sleeping.

-- They briefly encounter another traveler, Ely, who they give supplies to and spend several hours with.
+- They briefly encounter another traveler, Ely, who they give supplies and spend several hours.

-- The two arrive at the coast but it’s anti-climatic.
+- The two arrive at the coast but it’s anti-climactic.
 It’s dark, grey, and very much like the rest of the world.

 - All of their belongings are stolen by a thief.